Why we did the pre-match huddle

 Fellaini was asked after the 0-0 draw against the Spaniards why United had decided to act and go into a huddle seconds before the start of the match.

-“Everyone is going in the same direction, to try to improve and to do better,
+“Everyone is going in the same direction, to try to improve and to do better," he said.
+"I think we wanted to show that we are together."

 The Belgian, who performed in midfield, also revealed it was a group decision when asked who had come up with the suggestion.